-The Group has strategic investments in unlisted stocks, in which the Group does not actively participate in their trading.

-Assuming a hypothetical increase or decrease of 5% in equity prices of the equity investments at each reporting date, the other comprehensive income for the year ended December 31, 2020 would have increased or decreased by \$213.
+The Group is exposed to the risk of price fluctuation in the securities market due to the investment in foreign listed stock.
+The Group supervises the equity price risk actively and manages the risk based on fair value.
+Assuming a hypothetical increase or decrease of 5% in equity prices of the equity investments at each reporting date, profit or loss for the year ended December 31, 2022 would have increased or decreased by \$2,105.

-(t) Capital management
+(v) Capital management